Wisdom teeth emerge between the ages of 17 to 21. They erupt at the very back of the mouth and complete our standard set of 32 teeth.

 Wisdom teeth erupt during young adulthood, and they are easy to surgically extract when you are 18-21 years old.
 The surgery takes less time and is safer at this age.
 There are lower chances of post-surgical complications occurring in younger patients.

 Some people do experience post-surgery complications.
-If you use tobacco and are over the age of 25, the surgery usually causes infections and other oral issues.
-As it is a surgical procedure, there can be some post-operative problems such as bleeding and dry socket.
+If you use tobacco and are over the age of 25, the surgery can cause infections and other oral issues.
+As it is a surgical procedure, there can be some post-operative problems such as bleeding or dry socket.

 Dry socket is a medical side-effect of smoking, spitting, and drinking through straws after wisdom teeth removal surgery.
 It occurs when blood clots at the extraction site fall out before they should or fail to form altogether.
 This leaves the area vulnerable to bacteria and food particles, leading to horrible pain.
 The good news is that it takes only a few days for the pain to recede.